takamura-research/PRISM/README.md

 > **Note:** PRISM uses the self-hosted Dify Community Edition rather than Dify Cloud.
 All components required for the RAG workflow are therefore operated locally.

+## Knowledge Base Source Documents

+The following document was used as a source document in the PRISM knowledge base and for the evaluation reported in the manuscript.

+### KB01

+Umezawa A, et al. First-in-human clinical study of an embryonic stem cell product for urea cycle disorders.
+Stem Cell Research & Therapy.
+2025;16:120.

+DOI: 10.1186/s13287-025-04162-3

+License: Creative Commons Attribution 4.0 International (CC BY 4.0)

+Evaluation questions: Q01–QXX

 ## Reproducing the Evaluation

 The evaluation reported in the manuscript can be reproduced using the materials provided in this repository.